EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Experiment

 This phenomenon highlights an inherent trade-off between achieving improved geometric consistency and optimization complexity.
 While our end-to-end equivariant \name may exhibit slightly lower average accuracy, it provides a strong guarantee of robustness under group-transformed inputs, as illustrated in Figure~\ref{fig:equivariance_validation}.
 Such inherent geometric consistency is crucial as it can simplify out-of-distribution downstream tasks and potentially reduce the need for extensive training data.
 In contrast, standard non/semi-equivariant models like ENF-PDE typically exhibit significant performance degradation when evaluated on spatially transformed inputs.
+As a result, even though the SE(n)-equivariant version may not always beat a non-equivariant baseline on displacement prediction accuracy, its geometric guarantees, better physical interpretability, and robustness to transformations remain central and meaningful contributions.

-The deformation predicted by \name and baseline models is visualized in Figure \ref{fig:main_vis}.
-This figure shows that the movement and deformation predicted by \name are visually closer to the ground truth compared with baseline models.
+Figure \ref{fig:main_vis_a_sub} shows that the movement and deformation predicted by \name are visually closer to the ground truth compared with baseline models.
 MeshGraphNets and SGNN can simulate the initial stage of free fall but diverge much faster than other models when objects collide.
 The ENF-PDE with SDF can generate the overall movements of objects, but the shape of objects is overly smoothed, especially with increasing rollout steps.
-This might result from the limited ability of SDF to represent objects with irregular shapes.
+This might be because of the limited high-frequency representation ability of SDF.
 The ENF-PDE with velocity field exhibits the best visualization performance among baseline models.
 However, compared to \name, it exhibits more cases of penetration, which might result from the lack of constraints on the movement of control points and the absence of collision detection.
-Another sample from the test set with unseen shapes is included in Appendix \ref{app:other_vis}.
+Another 2D sample from the test set with unseen shapes is included in Appendix \ref{app:other_vis_2d}.